demeteris/demeteris.github.io/about.markdown

 permalink: /about/
 ---

-Demeteris Securities is a conceptual investment corporation that reveals the inner working and fatal consequences of the uncharted frontier of capitalism.
-Challenging the already blurry lines between the art and business worlds, the project revolves around the creation and sale of crypto-securities that encourage speculation on people’s inherent value.
-Our mock corporation will purchase from volunteers (including the audience and through an open call) the right to future use of their organs and digital identities, package these contractual rights into tradable securities, and then offer them for sale.
+Challenging the already blurry lines between the art and business worlds, Demeteris Securities  designs and builds crypto-securities markets that encourage speculation on people’s inherent value.
+Our goal is to create working marketplaces that reveal to your audiences the inner workings and fatal consequences of the uncharted frontier of capitalism.

+Our mock corporation will purchase from volunteers (among audience members and an online open call) the right to future use of their organs and digital identities, package these contractual rights into tradable securities, and then offer them for sale.
+We are also developing an art investment platform enabling festival goers to speculate on artists and their works.

 By performing and precipitating this final wave of commoditization, we expose the absurd reality of our failing financial, economic, and social systems.
+Participants in our securities exchanges -- both on the issuing and purchasing end -- will learn about their own ethical standards and how flexible they become in the face of potential profits.

 <img src="../assets/sine_complex.png" width="400"/>

-##The Death Rattle of Capitalism
+**Celebrating the Death Rattle of Capitalism**

 Democracy and capitalism are facing unprecedented challenges.
 A pandemic, environmental collapse, and racial tensions are eroding the foundations of the global order established -- or at least collectively imagined -- in the twentieth century.
 As predicted in the economic theories of Karl Marx, the Republic of Plato, and the world-systems of Immanuel Wallerstein, economic and political power has fallen into the hands of elites who deploy propaganda to manipulate the masses into acquiescence.